polittba/MV-BESS/README.md

 # MV-BESS

-Medium-Voltage Battery Energy Storage System — IT/Control System Architecture documentation.
+Mountain View Battery Energy Storage System (MV BESS)— IT/Control System Architecture documentation.
+This knowledge base is intended to create the IT Business and System Requirements to support the MV BESS Project

 ## Structure